Head of School | SENDCO | Designated Safeguarding Lead

 I am delighted to hold the post of Head of School at Connor Downs Academy.
 I completed a BA (Hons) degree in English and Education Studies, obtained from the University of Worcester in 1990.
-I completed a Post Graduate Certificate of Education, obtained from the College of St. Mark and St. John, in 1991.
+I then went on to achieve a Post Graduate Certificate of Education, awarded by the University of Exeter, in 1991.
 In 2017-2018, through Plymouth University, I completed the National Award for Special Educational Needs Coordination at Masters level.

 In 2015, I was delighted to become Head of School at Penryn Primary Academy.
 During my two years in post here, Penryn Primary Academy linked with Connor Downs Academy and St Uny Academy, as part of the Aspire Academy Trust.
-This collaboration enabled me to work very closely with the staff and pupils of Connor Downs Academy.
-Taking up the post of Head of School at Connor Downs therefore felt very natural and familiar, as I have worked closely with the school community over a long period.
+This collaboration enabled me to work very closely with the staff and children of Connor Downs Academy therefore I was thrilled to take up the post of Head of School at Connor Downs Academy in September 2017.

 In my spare time, I enjoy running.
 If you see me out and about on my training runs, give me a friendly wave as this always spurs me on.